mstksg/inCode/copy/entries/regexp.md

 Note that because we're working with functors, applicatives, alternatives, etc., all of our regular expressions must have an associated "result".
-The value `Prim 'a' 1 :: Prim Int` will represent a primitive character that, when parsed, will give a result of `1`.
+The value `Prim 'a' 1 :: Prim Int` will represent a primitive matches on the character `a`, interpreting it with a result of `1`.

 And now...we give it `Alternative` structure using the *Free Alternative*, from the *[free][]* package: